USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ## CMAQ Tutorial ##

-Author: Elyse Pennington (epenning@caltech.edu)
+Author: Elyse Pennington (epenning@caltech.edu) | v5.3
+Update: Ben Murphy | v5.4

 ### Modifying a Chemical Mechanism in CMAQ ###

-Goal: Modify the gas- and aerosol-phase chemical mechanisms in CMAQ, create a new solver, and reflect all the changes in Github.
-This tutorial includes examples impacting SOA precursors and products, and does not include impacts on ozone or other radical chemistry.
+Goal: Modify the gas- and aerosol-phase chemical mechanisms in CMAQ, create new solver source code files, and propagate all the changes in Github.
+This tutorial includes examples with expected impacts on SOA precursors and products, and is not expected to have substantial impacts on ozone or other radical chemistry.
 Caution: If significant modifications are made to the gas-phase mechanism that alter the radical balance, the ebi implementation of the modified mechanism should be checked against an alternative solver such as ros3 or smvgear.
-This example does not include extensive modifications.
+This example does not include extensive modifications of that nature.

-### Files to edit ##
+### Files to generate or edit ##
 1. mech_*.def
 2. AE namelist
 3. GC namelist
 4. NR namelist
-5. EmissCtrl namelist
+5. CMAQ_Control_DESID_*.nml namelist
 6. AERO_DATA.F
 7. SOA_DEFN.F
 8. hlconst.F
-9. SpecDef_*.txt
+9. BIOG_EMIS.F
+10. SpecDef_*.txt (if not using ELMO-supported products)
-10. SpecDef_Dep_*.txt
+11. SpecDef_Dep_*.txt
+12. ELMO_PROC.F

-### Utilities to use
+### Key Utilities
 1. chemmech (see [documentation](../../../UTIL/chemmech/README.md))
 2. create_ebi (see [documentation](../../../UTIL/create_ebi/README.md))
+*Note that these utilities are automatically run by the Autochem feature of the bldit_cctm.csh script, if it is activated.

 <a id=modifychem></a>
 ## Modifying the chemical mechanism ##
-### 1. See the [git instructions](#github) below if you'd like to reflect the chemical mechanism changes in your Github repository.
+### 1. See the [git instructions](#github) below if you would like to propagate the chemical mechanism changes in your Github repository.
+If you are assigning a new name to your mechanism, create a new folder under $CMAQ_REPO/CCTM/src/MECHS and copy and update the names of all chemical namelist files, the mech_*.def file, the CMAQ_Control_DESID_*.nml namelist, and the SpecDef_*.txt file, if desired.

 <a id=mech_def></a>
 ### 2. Edit mech.def.
-The mech.def file lists all of CMAQ's chemical reactions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/mech_${mechanism}.def.
+The mech.def file lists all of CMAQ chemical reactions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/mech_${mechanism}.def.
 The [chemmech documentation](../../../UTIL/chemmech/README.md) describes formats for reaction rate constants dependent on temperature, atmospheric number density, water vapor, sunlight, model species and constants such as oxygen and methane mixing ratios.
 The documentation also gives a more detailed explanation of the mech.def (mechanism definitions) sections and formatting rules.
 - All reactions must begin with a name in < > brackets.
 - All reactions must end with # followed by a reaction rate constant with units of cm<sup>3</sup>/(molecules s)
 - In this tutorial, all reactions regenerate the oxidant.